angular-ui/AngularJS-StyleGuide/README.md

 Notes
 -----

-You may have noticed **I don't use a src, css, view, controller, etc folders**.
-That is because I believe in today's architecture, it's more scalable to keep modules together and small.
-HTML, JS and CSS are closely tied together, so we should start organizing projects that way.
+* **I don't use a src, css, view, controller, etc folders**
+In today's code, it's sensible keep modules together and small.
+HTML, JS and CSS are closely tied together, so we should organize projects that way.

+* **If you can't open-source your directives, they probably shouldn't exist**
+A lot of people will create what I refer to as 'one-off' directives.
+They should usually just be sub-states.

 ES6 Syntax
 ------------